inbo/n2khab/README.md

 ```

 See [this](https://inbo.github.io/tutorials/tutorials/spatial_crs_coding/) tutorial if you would like to learn more about this.
-In short: _don't_ use proj4strings to define coordinate reference systems!
+In short: _don't_ use proj4strings to define CRSs!

 ## You are welcome to contribute!